GenericUser106/Final-Project-2/README.md

 An app that allows a user to search up stocks and save them to a list.
-Recommended to have an IDE for app development in Java.
-I used Android Studio
+I recommend having an IDE fit for app development on Android when downloading the zip file; I used Android Studio.
+Added the source code